Samirit/stcloudapp1/README.md

 ## Acknowledgements

-DocumentGPT is built using Streamlit, OpenAI Chat API, Langchain and various open-source libraries.
+PhD Virtual Research Assistant is built using Streamlit, OpenAI Chat API, Langchain and various open-source libraries.
 I would like to acknowledge the contributions of the developers and contributors of these libraries.